About us

 Josephine Stanton

-Glancing through Johnella Bird’s book 'The Heart's Narrative' my interest was instantly engaged in her writing about respectfulness that she wrote about and the methodology she described for bringing that respectfulness into every conversation.
-As I attended her workshops and read her work I struggled to get my head around her ideas but realized that it had potential for transforming my practice.
+Glancing through Johnella Bird’s book 'The Heart's Narrative' on a bookseller’s table at a workshop my interest was instantly engaged in her writing about respectfulness.
+This was the beginning of a long journey for me, which I am still on, of figuring out how to put into practice the methodology she has developed.
+In the process of attending her workshops and reading her work I struggled to get my head around her ideas but realized that it had potential for transforming my practice.
 As I developed embryonic understanding of her ideas and began to integrate them into my work I noticed a shift.
 I found the work and the people I worked with more interesting.
 I felt less weight of apparently insoluble problems.
 I moved away from feeling responsible for doing an assessment, developing a treatment plan and instituting treatment.
-I moved more into the position of someone making my knowledge and skills available for people to take up.
+I moved more into the position of someone with a passionate interest in people’s own ideas and experiences while making my knowledge and skills available for people to take up.
 People seemed to find me a lot more helpful.

 My work with Patte took different pathways.
-The direction was the same, finding practical effective ways to support people to live their lives in optimal ways according to their values and desires.
+The direction was the same, finding practical effective ways to support people to live their best lives according to what had meaning for them.
 I have worked with her in writing the book, Finding Hope in the Lived Experience of Psychosis: Reflections on Trauma, Use of Power and Re-visioning Psychiatry.
+The essence of this is the remarkable story of her life and career.
+It also contains my story and the interweave between both our lives.

 Tania Windelborn